Skip to main content

 • Vitamin K

 After your baby is born, your midwife will ask for your permission to give vitamin K to the infant via an injection.
-This vitamin is essential to prevent a serious bleeding condition called Haemorrhagic Disease of the Newborn which, although rare, can be life-threatening.
+This vitamin will prevent a serious bleeding condition called Haemorrhagic Disease of the Newborn which, although rare, can be life-threatening.

 • The fontanelle